HEALTHCARE COST & UTILIZATION PROJECT

 • Does the NASS include information on ambulatory surgery charges and costs?

 The NASS includes the data element TOTCHG, which provides the total charges for the entire ambulatory surgery encounter.
 The total charge is not attributable to a single procedure.
-This information cannot be determined.
+Information on the charge for a specific procedure cannot be determined.
 A Cost-to-Charge Ratio (CCR) File is not available for the NASS.
 As a result, total charges for ambulatory surgery encounters in the NASS cannot be converted to total facility costs.

 Return to Contents